alexjustesen/speedtest-tracker-docs/other/proxies/nginx.md

         restart: unless-stopped
 ```

-Next, you will need to configure nginx to reverse proxy the Speedtest Tracker
+Next, you will need to configure nginx to proxy to the Speedtest Tracker app.
-app.

-at something like /etc/nginx/sites-enabled/speedtest.conf, have the following:
+{% hint style="info" %}
+Depending on how you generate your SSL certificates and how you configure your
+Docker network, you may need to adjust the `ssl_` and `proxy_pass` values.
+{% endhint %}

 ```nginx
 server {